 There are soooo many variations, which means you’ll never tire of these body-toning beasts.

 How to effectively do a plank

 Proper planks can decrease your risk of back injuries that are correlated with many other core exercises.

 - Get into push-up position.
-If your wrists bother you, rest on your forearms.
+If your wrists bother you, hold onto two free weights (pictured below) or rest on your forearms.
 (The wider your feet are spread apart, the more stability you’ll have.)

 - Keep your head, shoulders, back and legs in a straight line.
 (Your belly shouldn’t dip toward the floor and your buttocks should not be lifted toward the ceiling.
 Basically, your back should be so flat that you could balance a glass of water on it.)

 - Hold that position as long as you can.